lviviol/WorldBankPracticeContracts/README.md

 9. In general, Asia is actively seeking Industrialization and Trade services, while relatively more developed regions such as Europe & Central Asia seems more focused on Water, Sanitation and Waste Management.

 **Other Notes  **
-- More in-dept understanding of each region and participating counties is neccessary to draw further insights to this ~US$140B contract finance recepients
+- More in-dept understanding of each region and participating countries is neccessary to draw further insights to this ~US$140B contract finance recepients
 - Chart color selection & matching can be improved for more efficient readility and comparison.
 - SQLite & Python are used for compiling this data due SQL's efficient interation with database and Python's versatility and flexibility.